- 1 SIX TIPS FOR BUYING YOUR FIRST MOUNTAIN BIKE

 Both suspensions work to cushion the bumpy road and absorb impacts.
 However, the air ones have a detailed configuration for different types of handling to blocking or releasing the suspension.
 While the spring suspension only has to lock or open the suspension system.

 As we have mentioned previously, if you want to go up or go down, a good alternative is a bicycle for XC, with only front suspension.
 You can choose between 80mm and 110mm.
-It is necessary to consider that if we are going mainly to roll in flat territories, the rear suspension will penalize the pedaling, which moves into the more significant physical effort.
+It is necessary to consider that if we are going mainly to roll in flat territories, the rear suspension will penalize the pedaling, which moves into a more significant physical effort.

 If your land is more rugged and you also like both up and down, we recommend a trail bike.
 You can identify the trail bikes because most are double suspension with a distance between 120mm and 140mm.
 Besides, a great advantage of investing in this bicycle is that you will not have to change your bike in a good time and you can improve the components if possible.